ThomasFinnern/LangMan4Dev/README.md

 ## Limitations

-  *This component allows to replace language files of foreign components but will not exchange lang items in the code of foreign components
+  * This component allows to replace language files of foreign components but will not exchange lang items in the code of foreign components

+## Possible improvements in the future

 ### Ideas for program improvements

 * Optimise search from middle by first character instead of read all items at once (option later)
 * Update button in project texts

-### ideas for functions in future
+### Ideas for functions in future

 #### Missing project types